Boyan

 trawl and started taking water samples in little petri dishes.
 I

-first one came in it was more horrifying than anything we’d seen
+the first one came in it was more horrifying than anything we’d

-but they were totally overwhelmed by a thick confetti of plastic
+there, but they were totally overwhelmed by a thick confetti of

-particles.
+plastic particles.
 It looked like a snow globe made of garbage.
-Based on

-previous samples, Moore estimated the ratio of plastic to the
+Based on previous samples, Moore estimated the ratio of plastic

-regular components of seawater in what we were pulling up as 6 to
+to the regular components of seawater in what we were pulling up

-1. As we moved closer to the middle of the Gyre, the ratio got
+as 6 to 1.
+As we moved closer to the middle of the Gyre, the

-visibly higher, until we started pulling in samples that looked
+ratio got visibly higher, until we started pulling in samples

-terrible enough to litter sections of the planet with things that
+It’s terrible enough to litter sections of the planet with

-can conceivably be removed—I mean, even oil spills and radioactive
+things that can conceivably be removed—I mean, even oil spills

-dust can be cleaned up to a certain extent.
-But to fundamentally
+and radioactive dust can be cleaned up to a certain extent.
+But

-alter the composition of seawater at one of the farthest points
+to fundamentally alter the composition of seawater at one of the

-from civilization on the globe is a whole different ballpark of
+farthest points from civilization on the globe is a whole

 But wait, here comes the scariest part.